Department of Biomedical Engineering

 - Include a current resume or CV.
 The document must include a valid email address that is checked regularly, as all communications regarding the internship will be made via email.
 The resume or CV must be submitted as a PDF.

 - Letter of Recommendation

-Include a letter of recommendation from an instructor or PI who can write in support your cross-disciplinary career interests.
-The letter must be on institutional letterhead and signed, and submitted as a PDF.
+- Include a letter of recommendation from an instructor or PI who can write in support your cross-disciplinary career interests.
+The letter must be submitted as a PDF.

-A transcript from your current studies is required.
-If you are a graduate student, please submit a transcript from your undergraduate studies as well.
+- A transcript from your current studies is required.
 Transcripts must include course names, date taken, and grade earned.
 You may submit an unofficial transcript provided it meets these criteria.
 If you are an undergraduate senior from the Cleveland Institute of Art, your transcript must include letter grades from science courses taken at Case Western Reserve University or elsewhere.
 Transcripts must be submitted as PDFs.

 Submit your portfolio as a slideshow saved as a PDF.
 A single work may not fulfill two or more criteria.
 All subjects must be referenced from life whenever possible.
 For medical and scientific illustration majors submitting topics such as microbiology and chemistry, work must be referenced from the most current accepted crystallography, spectra, or microscopy available.

 - One work that depicts a procedure or has a narrative